 Maybe this is our path.
 Maybe this is our path to Heaven.
 Is it?

-Bob DeMarco is the editor of the Alzheimer's Reading Room and an Alzheimer's caregiver.
-Bob has written more than 1,810 articles with more than 89,500 links on the Internet.
-Bob resides in Delray Beach, FL.
+Bob DeMarco is the Founder of the Alzheimer's Reading Room (ARR).
+Bob is a recognized Influencer, speaker, and expert in the Alzheimer's and Dementia Community Worldwide.
+The Alzheimer's Reading Knowledge Base contains more than 4,600 articles, and the ARR has more than 343,000 links on the Internet.
+Bob lives in Delray Beach, FL.

 Original content Bob DeMarco, the Alzheimer's Reading Room